onesheka/Destination-Wise-Departures/README.md

 # Destination-Wise-Departures
 Analysing the Destination wise number of National Departures from India from 2009 to 2016 using sqlite3 and matplotlib.

+The dataset has been collected from https://data.gov.in/ : <br>
+- <a href = "https://data.gov.in/resources/destination-wise-number-indian-nationals-departures-india-2009-2016">Dataset: </a>Destination-wise number of Indian Nationals' Departures from India from 2009 to 2016